vadz/wxZoom/README.txt

 b) Building under Win32

-   Currently you can only build it using VC++ 6.0 or the cygwin tools.
+   Currently you can only build it using VC++ or the cygwin tools.
 For the latter, please refer to the Unix instructions above.

-   To build the program with VC++ 6.0, just open the provided workspace file and choose build.
+   To build the program with VC++ 6.0 or 7.1, just open the provided workspace file (wxZoom.dsw for the former and wxZoom.sln for the latter) and choose build.

 2. Using the program
 --------------------